What we know -- and still don't know -- about what led to Tyre Nichols' death

 Nichols was the baby of his family, the youngest of four children and he loved being a father to his son, his family said.

-He was a "good boy" who spent his Sundays doing laundry and getting ready for the week, his mother, Ravaughn Wells, said.
+He was a "good boy" who spent his Sundays doing laundry and getting ready for the week, his mother, RowVaughn Wells, said.

 "Does that sound like somebody that the police said did all these bad things?"
 Wells said.
 "Nobody's perfect OK, but he was damn near."

-Note: Correction: A previous version of this story misspelled RowVaughn Wells' first name.